rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Learning Path 1 (Module 2) Errata.md

-# SC-300T00 Microsoft Identity and Access Administrator - Modules 2 Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Learning Path 1 (Module 2) Errata

 # NOTE:  At the end of each module of labs, delete all the resources created in the module

-# Implement an identity management solution (~190 Minutes)
+# Learning Path 1 (Module 2): Implement an identity management solution (~190 Minutes)

 ## Lab 0 - Create a Microsoft Azure Pass Subscription (10 Minutes) Already completed during class introduction